prahaladgaddam/ResqDisAI/README.md

 ✅ AI-assisted dispatcher view and secondary validation

-⚠️ Due to hackathon time constraints, and issues faced with our original code(crisis-backend, web-app) base we had to pivot to Replit a the last minute for development and testing to ship things and finish in time, what you see above are both code bases-original code(crisis-backend, web-app), and Replit-All other files, please rechout to us for any clarification, thanks!
+⚠️ Due to hackathon time constraints, and issues faced with our original code(crisis-backend, web-app) base we had to pivot to Replit a the last minute for development and testing to ship things and finish in time, what you see above are both code bases-original code(crisis-backend, web-app), and Replit-All other files, please reachout to us for any clarification, thanks!